manymeeting/CrazyRabbit/README.md

 Note that you may have to edit the file `Gruntfile.js` if you need to better dictate the order your files load in.
 Note how by default the game.js and resources.js are specified in a specific order.

 -------------------------------------------------------------------------------
-Copyright (C) 2011 - 2015 Olivier Biot, Jason Oster, Aaron McLeod Modified work Copyright 2017 Team Diablo
-melonJS is licensed under the [MIT License](http://www.opensource.org/licenses/mit-license.php)
+Copyright (C) 2011 - 2015 Olivier Biot, Jason Oster, Aaron McLeod, Modified work Copyright 2017 Team Diablo. melonJS is licensed under the [MIT License](http://www.opensource.org/licenses/mit-license.php)